UX Design: Types of Interactive Content That Boosts Engagement

 Videos

-Video content simultaneously activates several channels of perception – audio, visual, and motion – and usually wraps that all in telling a story.
+Video content simultaneously activates several channels of perception – audio, visual, and motion – and usually wraps them all in telling a story.
 Such a combination of factors often makes a video presentation strong, emotional, and memorable.
 A catchy video crafted with an understanding of the target audience is a tool attracting customers’ attention as well as a well-checked method of informing them quickly and brightly.
-In addition, a significant benefit is a strong connection to real-life experiences through different types of videos, which has the power to create associations and encourage viewers’ empathy.
+In addition, a significant benefit is a strong connection to real-life experiences through different types of videos, which can create associations and encourage viewers’ empathy.

 As for the types of video content that can now be found on websites and applications, today, there’s quite a broad range of them: